Linda Darnell: Later career

 Suppose you'd been earning $4,000 to $5,000 a week for years.
 Suddenly you were fired and no one would hire you at any figure remotely comparable to your previous salary.
 I thought in a little while I'd get offers from other studios, but not many came along.
 The only thing I knew how to do was be a movie star.
 No one expects to last forever in this business.
 You know that sooner or later the studio's going to let you go.
 But who wants to be retired at twenty-nine?

 Before traveling to Italy for a two-picture deal with Giuseppe Amato, Darnell was rushed into the production of Blackbeard the Pirate (1952), which—much to Darnell's distress—got far behind schedule.
 She arrived in Italy in August 1952 and started filming Angels of Darkness (1954) in February of the next year.
 The second collaboration proved disastrous, and the next film was never released in the United States.
 Owing to a delay in the middle of production, she was sent back to Hollywood and there accepted an offer from Howard Hughes to star in RKO's 3-D film Second Chance (1953), filmed in Mexico.
 Afterwards, she flew back to Rome to complete Angels of Darkness, in which she spoke Italian.
 Upon returning to New York, she was under the misunderstanding that she would portray the title role in Mankiewicz's The Barefoot Contessa (1954), believing that the role could carry her to dramatic heights.
 Through trade papers, she learned that Ava Gardner assumed the part.

 Because of her then-husband, Philip Liebmann (grandson of Charles Liebmann of Rheingold Breweries), Darnell put her career on hiatus.
 She returned to 20th Century-Fox in August 1955, by which time the studio had entered the television field.
 Darnell was eager to appear on Ronald Reagan's General Electric Theater.
 In 1958, Darnell appeared in the episode "Kid on a Calico Horse" of NBC's Cimarron City along with a cast of other guest stars, including Edgar Buchanan.
-That same year, she held the guest-starring title role in "The Dora Gray Story" on NBC's Wagon Train.
+That same year, she appeared in two episodes of NBC's Wagon Train, guest-starring as the title character in "The Dora Gray Story", reprising the role, now as the married Dora Gray Fogleberry, in "The Sacramento Story".

 In addition to television, Darnell returned to the stage.
 Her last work as an actress was in a stage production in Atlanta in early 1965.
 (At the time of her death a few months later, she was preparing to perform in another play.)